List of Marvel Cinematic Universe teams and organizations: Tivan Group

 The Tivan Group is a powerful group led by the Collector.
 Responsible for the founding of the Exitar mining colony on Knowhere, the group wields enormous power and prestige in the criminal underworld of the cosmos.

-As of 2025, the group has appeared in one project: the films Thor: The Dark World and Guardians of the Galaxy; and the Disney+ animated series What If...?.
+As of 2026, the group has appeared in one project: the films Thor: The Dark World and Guardians of the Galaxy; and the Disney+ animated series What If...?.

 Tracksuit Mafia

 The Tracksuit Mafia is a criminal organization operating in New York City working for Wilson Fisk / Kingpin.
 In the comics, they were known as the Tracksuit Draculas.

-As of 2025, the group has appeared in one project: the Disney+ series Hawkeye (2021).
+As of 2026, the group has appeared in one project: the Disney+ series Hawkeye (2021).

 Wrecking Crew

 The Wrecking Crew is a four-man criminal group wielding stolen enhanced Asgardian construction tools as weapons.
 The group's members consist of Wrecker, Piledriver, Bulldozer, and Thunderball.
 They were hired by Todd Phelps / HulkKing to steal a sample of Jennifer Walters' gamma-irradiated blood, though she fights them off.

-As of 2025, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the group has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

 Zealots

 The Zealots were a separatist faction of the Masters of the Mystic Arts led by Kaecilius.
 Kaecilius and his surviving disciples were given the immortality they had wanted all along from Dormammu.
 Unfortunately for them, the warnings they failed to heed turned out to be correct as the three were dragged into the Dark Dimension upon Doctor Strange defeating Dormammu.

-As of 2025, the group has appeared in one project: the film Doctor Strange.
+As of 2026, the group has appeared in one project: the film Doctor Strange.

 Government agencies

+Alias Investigations

+Alias Investigations is a detective agency in New York City founded and run by the superpowered investigator Jessica Jones.

+As of 2026, the group has appeared in three projects: the Marvel Television series Jessica Jones and The Defenders; and the Disney+ series Daredevil: Born Again.

+Anti-Vigilante Task Force

+The Anti-Vigilante Task Force (AVTF) is a task force of the New York City Police Department (NYPD), founded by Mayor Wilson Fisk to end vigilantism in New York City.
+The task force is composed of corrupt NYPD officers and, since its inception, has become Fisk's private militia, imposing his dominance over the city as part of Fisk's Safer Streets Initiative.
+The AVTF is disbanded after Fisk's removal from the position of mayor.

+As of 2026, the group has appeared in one project: the Disney+ series Daredevil: Born Again.